The stochastic encounter-mating model: Acknowledgments

 \section{Acknowledgments}

 We are indebted to A.\ Courtiol for introducing us to Gimelfarb's work on encounter-mating and for suggesting interesting problems.
-We also thank P.\ Diaconis and F.\ Rezakhanlou for valuable comments and discussions.
+We also thank F.\ Rezakhanlou and P.\ Diaconis for valuable comments and discussions.
 O.\ G\"un gratefully acknowledges support by DFG SPP Priority Programme 1590 ``Probabilistic Structures in Evolution".
-A.\ Yilmaz is supported in part by European Union FP7 grant PCIG11-GA-2012-322078.
+A.\ Yilmaz is supported in part by European Union FP7 Marie Curie Career Integration Grant no.\ 322078.